Tornado outbreak sequence of March 24–28, 2021: Macon–Ohatchee–Wellington–Piedmont, Alabama

 The tornado caused more high-end EF2 damage as it crossed SR 77, destroying multiple mobile homes, a church, and a large outbuilding.
-One of the fatalities occurred in this area along Mudd Street, where a very small and unanchored home collapsed, while the others occurred in mobile homes.
+One of the fatalities occurred in this area along Mudd Street, where a very small and unanchored home collapsed with another fatality occurring nearby.
 The tornado also downed many trees and snapped power poles, shattered windows, and ripped large sections of roofing off of multiple houses along this segment of the path before continuing to the northeast.
 It then weakened to high-end EF1 strength as it moved northeastward through the southern and eastern fringes of Ohatchee.
 Trees, mobile homes, outbuildings, and houses in and around Ohatchee all sustained damage as the tornado approached and crossed SR 144.
 As it passed near Grayton, it briefly regained EF2 intensity, snapping trees and destroying four mobile homes.
+A double-wide mobile home was also significantly damaged with three fatalities and multiple significant injuries occurring here.
 A few other residences and mobile homes in the area were also damaged to a lesser extent.
 The tornado weakened back to EF1 strength and continued to snap trees and cause roof damage to homes as it approached the western side of Wellington.
 Homes, outbuildings, and trees were moderately damaged in Wellington as the tornado crossed US 431 before it reached EF2 intensity for a third time east of the highway along Wellington Road, destroying more mobiles homes and snapping more trees.
-One residence had its roof torn off and exterior walls collapsed, two more were shifted off their foundations, and several others had their roofs ripped off.
+One person was killed in a destroyed movile home, but 13 others survived by sheltering in a family storm pit.
+One residence had its roof torn off and exterior walls collapsed.
+Six people survived inside the home by sheltering in an interior closet.
+Two more residences shifted off their foundations, and several others had their roofs ripped off.
 Several barns and outbuildings were also destroyed, and a few vehicles were flipped in this area as well.

-Radar image of EF3 Ohatchee tornado at peak intensity as it entered Ohatchee at 1841Z on 3–25–2021.
+Radar image of EF3 Ohatchee tornado at peak intensity as it entered Ohatchee.